USC Center for the Political Future: History

-Organization
+Center for Political Future Programs and Initiatives

-The center has several departments and initiatives that further its mission: the Unruh Institute of Politics, the USC Dornsife/LA Times Poll, weekly programming through their Political Conversations series, a Fellows Program, and large-scale conferences.
+The center has several departments and initiatives that further its mission: the Unruh Institute of Politics, the USC Dornsife Poll, programming through their Political Conversations series as well as other speaker events, a Fellows Program, and large-scale conferences.

 Unruh Institute of Politics

 The Jesse M. Unruh Institute of Politics, named after long-time California politician Jesse M. Unruh, is a component of the Center for the Political Future.
 Its focus is on engaging students at USC in politics and public service.
 It achieves this goal by providing students with internships and practical experiences in politics.

 Student programs include immersive professional experiences at the Iowa Caucuses, in California state politics in Sacramento, a leadership conference for LA-based high school women, and related coursework in these areas.
+The Center also provides scholarships to make these experiences more accessible to students.

-The Unruh Institute has two affiliated student groups, Unruh Associates and VoteSC, which promote student engagement in voting and politics.
+The Unruh Institute has two affiliated student groups, VoteSC, and USC Political Union.
+Both organizations promote student engagement in voting and politics.

-USC Dornsife/LA Times Poll
+USC Dornsife Poll

-The USC Dornsife/LA Times poll is maintained by USC’s Center for Economic and Social Research and conducted in partnership with the Center for the Political Future and the Los Angeles Times.
+The USC Dornsife poll is maintained by USC’s Center for Economic and Social Research and conducted in partnership with the Center for the Political Future.
 The purpose of the probability-based online panel is to track respondents changing attitudes and preferences for political candidates over time.

 Political Conversations

-The Center for the Political Future hosts a regular conversation series called Political Conversations, in partnership with the Political Science Department at USC.
+The Center for the Political Future hosts a conversation series called Political Conversations.
 The Center brings in guests from the world of politics, journalism, and other related fields to expose students to practitioners in journalism, politics, and public policy.
+The Center also hosts other speakers for book talks and professional development events.